CephalofairGames/bnb-rules/index.md

 On your turn, unless performing a long rest (see [p.27](#page_27)), you will perform the top action of one of your played ability cards and the bottom action of the other.
 You cannot perform two top actions or two bottom actions.
 You can perform either action first; which card was selected for your initiative no longer matters.

-<span class="new-to-bnb">Once played, A-side ability cards are flipped to their B-side and returned to your hand instead of being discarded, but B-side cards are discarded.</span> Ability cards are placed around the sides of the character card: discarded ability cards to the left, lost ability cards to the right, and active ability cards above the character card.
+<span class="new-to-bnb">Once the action has been performed, A-side ability cards are flipped to their B-side and returned to your hand instead of being discarded, but B-side cards are discarded.</span> Ability cards are placed around the sides of the character card: discarded ability cards to the left, lost ability cards to the right, and active ability cards above the character card.
 Cards in your hand must be kept separate.

 ### Ability Cards